Sortals

 One might closely link indiscernibility to the notion of a criterion of identity (together with its connection to sortals) when “criterion of identity” is understood as follows:

-For any sortal F there is a set of properties \(\phi\) such that if b and c both are F, then if b and c instantiate exactly the same properties in \(\phi\) then \(b = c\).
+For any sortal \(F\) there is a set of properties \(\phi\) such that if \(b\) and \(c\) both are \(F\), then if \(b\) and \(c\) instantiate exactly the same properties in \(\phi\) then \(b = c\).

-Some attempts to give content to the phrase “criterion of identity” can be understood in this framework.
-Black (1952) argues that purely internal properties of objects do not suffice; his example is a universe with two spheres which share all of their internal properties, i.e., are the same color, weight, composition, etc. There are a wide range of philosophical views about criteria of identity.
+There are a wide range of philosophical views about criteria of identity.
 Brody (1980) takes the two identity and indiscernibility principles as jointly definitive of identity and consequently argues that no further criteria of identity are required.
 Baker (1997) argues that there are no criteria of identity across time, while Jubien (1996), Merricks (1998) and Zimmerman (1998) articulate reasons to doubt that there are any criteria of identity.
 Lowe (1989,1997, and 2009) are more recent attempts to clarify the concept

-3.3 Is identity strongly sortal relative?
+5.5 Is identity strongly sortal relative?

 One of the novel claims in Geach’s Reference and Generality was that identity is relative in the strong sense that for two sortal expressions F and G, b and c might be the same F, but not the same G. Geach used the expression “substantival” to characterize the kinds of term F and G are.
 His “substantival” coincides in many cases with sortals as understood by others, but cannot be entirely the same since he cites “gold” as an example of a substantival, in fact: